GrahamCampbell/Laravel-Security/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Open Software License ("OSL") v 3.0

+Copyright (c) 2008 - 2014, EllisLab, Inc.

+All rights reserved.

+This license is a legal agreement between you and EllisLab Inc. for the use of CodeIgniter Software (the "Software").
+By obtaining the Software you agree to comply with the terms and conditions of this license.